 So how do you give your freebie away?
 Well there’s a couple of ways to do this:

-- Upload your documents to Google Drive and then give the url to your subscribers
+- Upload your documents to Google Drive and edit the PDFs with software from http://www.sodapdf.com

 - Set up a list of automated emails to subscribers using an email autoresponder like Aweber